lemonrock/cordial/README.md

 	* Versioned assets for the old deployment are available even when the new deployment is switched to, in cases where clients got a web page with versioned asset references just before the point of switch-over
 * Serving web pages in more than one language is very easy
 	* Even images can be localized
+	* All language content is spell-checked and grammar-checked
-	* Internationally aware site maps are supported, too
+	* Internationally aware site maps and RSS feeds are supported, too
 	* Localization can be by relative URL or by alternative server
 * Support for PJAX is built-in, so everyone gets fast web pages;
 * Support for AMP is built-in, so mobile users get a great experience;
+* Support for Feedly;
 * Security and robustness are priorities
 	* HTTP is always redirected to HTTPS, no ifs, no buts;
 	* Only the latest TLSv1.2 cipher suites are used;